TEFL jobs in Thailand – a woman’s perspective

-EH: What do you think women should know before moving to Thailand to live/teach?
+EH: What do you think women should know before moving to Thailand to find a TEFL job?

 KP: Western women will always be bigger than the average Thai woman.
 This results in most clothes being ridiculously small to the average western woman and this new ‘size’ label can make some women feel self-conscious.
 But you can’t take this to heart and you should aim for a good fit rather than what the label says.

 Is there anything a woman should bring from home that they can’t easily get in Thailand?